rollbar/rollbar-react/README.md

 You may also include a Fallback UI to render when the error occurs so that the User does not experience a broken/blank UI caused during the render cycle of React.

-Like the other `prop`s it can accept a value that is a React Component or a function that returns a React Component with the same signature `(error, info)`.
+It can accept a value that is a React Component

 ```javascript
 import React from 'react';